Choi Jungsook: Early life and education

-Choi was born as the first daughter of Choi Wonsoon, who was a lawyer in Samdori, Jeju.
-Her father let her enter Shin-seong Girls' School, which a French priest established.
+Choi was born as the first daughter of Choi Wonsoon, a lawyer in Samdori, Jeju.
+Her father let her enter Shin-seong Girls' School, which a French priest had established.

-Meanwhile, when Choi was 8, Korea came under Japanese rule.
+Meanwhile, when Choi was eight years old, Korea came under Japanese rule.
 When she was 12, she received baptism because of the influence of her teacher nun.
 Then she became the first graduate in that school.
 After graduation, she entered Kyungsung National Women's High School to study education.
 Most of the teachers and students were Japanese, so Korean students faced much hostility.